SPF Settings

 Click Add New SPF Directive to open the directive form.
 For a full description of each field, see Add New SPF Directive.

 Click Import to remove all existing directives and replace them with the directives imported from the domain's current published SPF record in public DNS.
+This button is unavailable once your SPF record is delegated and verified.

 Note: Importing SPF directives removes all existing directives.
 Review the imported list carefully before saving.